BabylonJS/Documentation/content/How_To/Create_A_Game/particleSystems.md

 ![sparklerTimeout](/img/how_to/create-a-game/sparklergoingout.gif)

-You can look at how I made the particle system in this [Playground Demo](https://playground.babylonjs.com/#6EGCCM)
+You can look at how I made the particle system in this playground
+PG: <Playground id="#6EGCCM" title="Flower Sparkler Playground" description="Playground demonstration of flower sparkler." image=""/>

 ## Lantern Stars
 I wanted to give some sort of extra feedback to the player when they lit a lantern so that it felt like an accomplishment.
 I decided to add this really simple star particle system.